-- 1. Rotate the large right knob (13) to highlight the 'Select Approach?' option (or 'Select Arrival?' / 'Select Departure?') from the procedures page. - 2.
+- 1. Rotate the small right knob (13) to select the desired option ('Select Approach?', 'Select Arrival?', or 'Select Departure?') from the procedures page. - 2.
 Press ENT to display a list of available procedures for the arrival (when using approach or STARs) or departure (when using SIDs) airport. - 3.
-Rotate the small right knob (12) to select the desired procedure and press ENT. - 4.
-For approaches, a window appears to select the desired initial approach fix (IAF) or a 'vectors' option to select just the final course segment of the approach.
-Rotate the small right knob (12) to select the desired option and press ENT.
-(The 'vectors' option extends the final inbound course beyond the final approach fix, allowing you to intercept the final course segment beyond its normal limits.)

-- 5. For departures and arrivals, pop-up windows appear to select the desired transition and runway(s).
-Rotate the small right knob (12) to select the desired option and press ENT. - 6.
-With 'Load?' highlighted, press ENT to add the procedure to the flight plan or direct-to.
+Rotate the small right knob (13) to select the desired procedure and press ENT. - 4.
+For approaches, a window appears to select the desired initial approach fix (IAF) or provide a 'vectors' option to select just the final course segment of the approach.
+Rotate the small right knob (13) to select the desired option and press ENT.
+(The 'vectors' option extends the final outbound course beyond the final approach fix, allowing you to intercept the final course segment beyond its normal limits.) - 5.
+For departures and arrivals, a window appears to select the desired transition.
+Rotate the small right knob (13) to select the desired option and press ENT.